Uncertain Multi-Agent Systems with Distributed Constrained Optimization Missions and Event-Triggered Communications: Application to Resource Allocation: Introduction

-\item{\bf Proposing a decentralized Zeno-free event-triggered algorithm to solve a distributed constrained convex optimization:} We propose an easy-to-compute decentralized algorithm for solving a distributed convex optimization with equality constraints along with a general triggering condition under which the proposed algorithm can be implemented by using event-based measurements.
-Also, it is proved that there is no Zeno-behavior through using this algorithm~(Theorem~\ref{thm.decentralized}).
+The main contributions of this paper can be listed as follows: \begin{itemize} \item{\bf Proposing a decentralized Zeno-free event-triggered algorithm to solve a distributed constrained convex optimization:} We propose a decentralized mechanism in which the components of a constrained optimization problem can jointly solve this problem without the need to access continuously to others' data.
+For this purpose, we provide a fully distributed event-triggered mechanism.
+Also, it is proved that due to a novel method, this optimization system under the event-trigger mechanism does not have Zeno-behavior (Theorem \ref{thm.decentralized}).

-\item{\bf Solving optimization problems by heterogeneous uncertain nonlinear multi-agent systems:} We develop a control method for a heterogeneous uncertain nonlinear multi-agent system, such that by this method the involved agents, with an event-based data sharing between the neighbors, cooperatively solve a convex optimization problem with equality constraints~(Theorem \ref{thm.main} and Algorithm 1). \end{enumerate}
+\item{\bf Solving optimization problems by heterogeneous uncertain nonlinear multi-agent systems:} We develop a method for a distributed constrained optimization problem to be solved by a heterogeneous uncertain nonlinear multi-agent system.
+The involved agents use an event-based method for data exchanges (Theorem ~\ref{thm.main}).
+To the best of our knowledge, this is the first time that an uncertain nonlinear dynamic multi-agent system has been considered to solve this type of optimization problem. \end{itemize}